Amazon Web Services main image

 AWS Elastic Beanstalk

 AWS Elastic Beanstalk is the service for deploying, managing and scaling web applications.
-It automatically manages all infrastructure necessary to run an app, such as databases, servers, load balancers, networks, etc.
+It automatically manages all infrastructure necessary to run an app.
+Examples are:

 Amazon EC2 Auto-scaling

-Closing our list of the 10 most used AWS services is EC2 Auto-scaling.
-As you might have guessed by its name, it helps to use EC2 service more efficiently by automatically adjusting the number of virtual servers (instances) according to client needs.
+EC2 Auto-scaling is closing our list of the 10 most used AWS services.
+This service helps to use the EC2 service more efficiently.
+It automatically adjusts the number of virtual servers (instances) according to client needs.

 Amazon SNS